 Last updated May 2023

 Big walls and metal detectors are no longer enough to defend a company from intruders.
-Today’s attackers come from cyberspace.
-To protect themselves from attack, enterprises need comprehensive cybersecurity policies.
-Let’s explore the essentials…
+Today's attackers come from cyberspace.
+To protect themselves from attacks, enterprises need comprehensive cybersecurity policies.
+Let's explore the essentials…

 Remember when company security used to mean a burly human being with a name badge – and possibly a hat?

 That was long ago.
 Today, defending a physical building from intruders is still necessary.
-However, the bigger worry is the growing army of cyber criminals that try to bypass defences via underground wires and Wi-Fi.
+However, the bigger worry is the growing army of cyber criminals who try to bypass defences via underground wires and Wi-Fi.

 From the bad actors’ point of view, cybercrime makes much more sense than a physical raid.
 There’s no physical danger.
 And the rewards are huge.
 This is why, every year, the number of attacks grows.

-In 2021, for example, the FBI 2021 Internet Crime Study reported 847,376 complaints in the US alone.
-That’s a seven percent increase from 2020.
-Meanwhile the Anti-Phishing Working found that in Q1 2022 there were 1,025,968 attacks — the worst quarter for phishing to date.
+In 2021, for example, the FBI's 2021 Internet Crime Study reported 847,376 complaints in the US alone.
+That's a seven per cent increase from 2020.

-The financial impact is growing too.
-In 2022, the average cost of these attacks reached $4.35 million – up 2.6 percent on the previous year, according to IBM’s Cost of a Data Breach Report.
+The financial impact is growing, too.
+In 2022, the average cost of these attacks reached $4.35 million – up 2.6 per cent on the previous year, according to IBM's Cost of a Data Breach Report.
 It said the cost of different types of attack was as follows:

-Phishing: $4.91 million
+- Phishing: $4.91 million

-Business email compromise: $4.89 million
+- Business email compromise: $4.89 million

-Vulnerability in third-party software: $4.55 million
+- Vulnerability in third-party software: $4.55 million

-Stolen or compromised credentials: $4.50 million
+- Stolen or compromised credentials: $4.50 million

-Malicious insider: $4.18 million
+- Malicious insider: $4.18 million

 Thanks to the huge potential rewards of cybercrime, attackers are continually modifying their methods – and looking for new attack surfaces to target.
 In 2023, for example, analysts expect them to turn their attention to new 5G networks and use AI to develop alarming new deepfake scams.

 But against this, cybersecurity experts are developing new tools to repel attacks.
-Meanwhile there’s a growing awareness of the importance of education.
+Meanwhile, there's a growing awareness of the importance of education.
 This is because most attacks are not especially technical.
 Instead, they rely on social engineering – fooling employees/consumers into volunteering sensitive information.

-#1.
-Use complex passwords – and change them frequently
+#1 Use complex passwords – and change them frequently

-#2.
-Make prompt security updates
+#2 Make prompt security updates

-#3.
-Train your employees
+#3 Train your employees

-#4.
-Limit access to sensitive data
+4. Limit access to sensitive data

-#5.
+# .
 Use multi-factor authentication

 #6.
 Install anti-virus software

-#7.
-Encrypt sensitive data
+7. Encrypt sensitive data

-As ‘bring your own device’ has become commonplace, more and more employees are connecting their laptops to public Wi-Fi networks.
+Every day seems to bring news of cyberattackers stealing sensitive data – from email passwords to financial credentials.
+One obvious mitigation form here is to encrypt all sensitive data, whether at rest or in mot on.
+Encryption converts data into ciphertext, or a series of numbers, that can only be read by a decryption key. #8.
+Avoid public Wi-Fi'As 'bring your device' has become commonplace, and more and more employees are connecting their laptops to public Wi-Fi networks.
 This is highly risky.
 It should be avoided.
-But if there is no alternative, users to at least connect via a Virtual Private Network (VPN).
-When you use a VPN your internet traffic is encrypted – meaning no one can intercept it and you can browse safely.
+But if there is no alternative, users can at least connect via a Virtual Private Network (V N).
+When you use a VPN, your internet traffic is encrypted – meaning no one can intercept it, and you can browse safely

 #10.
 Do regular audits